 ACB210 | ACTING 2

-This course takes the skills explored during monologue work in Term One and integrates them into working in relationship – in scenes.
+This course takes the skills explored during monologue work in Term One and integrates them into working in relationship – in both contemporary and classical scenes.
 We continue to explore the actor’s work in terms of the personal, the character, ensemble/group dynamics as well as professional industry standards.
 Technique and concept areas to be introduced include: warm-ups, risk-taking, listening, research, script analysis, character work, improvisations and storytelling.
 Students will be expected to do a fair amount of preparation work outside of the studio.

 Prerequisite: Acting 1

 ACB220 | VOICE 2

 Voice 2 continues the work, introducing breath connection and exercises for the tongue, lips, soft palate and rib areas.
 Students will explore their personal connections to very different styles of text.

 Prerequisite: VOICE 1